nianiolang/nianiolang.github.io/json_ptd_validator.md

 ```
 #### `ov.ptd_arr`
 Type with parameter.
 It corresponds to the type of the JSON `array` and allows you to define array elements type.\
 Each of the elements must be the same type.
-According to the JSON specification `array` can be top level of JSON structure.
+According to the JSON specification `array` can be top level of JSON structure, which is consistenty with json-ptd specification.

 Type:
 ```json